CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 2.1.Ti=Civil Action

-2.1.sec=If the attorney general of any State has reason to believe that the action of a covered entity in violation of Title I of this Act has caused or is causing harm to a substantial number of that State’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
+2.1.sec=If the attorney general of any State has reason to believe that the action of {a_covered_entity} in violation of Title I of this Act has caused or is causing harm to a substantial number of that State’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
 Unless the Commission brings an action under section 201 of this Act or intervenes and prosecutes an action brought under this section, as described in subsections (b)(2)(A) and (b)(2)(B), the only remedy that may be sought or awarded in any action under this Act is injunctive relief, and nothing in this Act may be construed to provide for any other relief.

 2.2.Ti=Federal Trade Commission.—